 We believe that successful waterfronts begin with sound planning, time-tested urban design and an understanding that the water’s edge belongs to the public.

-Thursday, April 18th at 6 p.m.
+Earth Day Movie Night on Thursday, April 18th at 6 p.m. at the Community Church of Hoboken

 Join FBW and Resilience Adventures as we celebrate Earth Day with the free screening of two remarkable environmental films, A Living River and Chasing Coral.
 A Living River is a short film by award-winning National Geographic filmmaker Jon Bowermaster that chronicles how the Hudson River – after suffering years of overfishing and pollution – is once again teeming with life.
-Chasing Coral follows a group of photographers and scientists on a visually staggering and suspenseful global trek to document how climate change is causing the rapid collapse of coral reefs around the world.
+Chasing Coral follows a group of photographers and scientists on a “visually staggering and suspenseful” global trek to document how climate change is causing the rapid collapse of coral reefs around the world.

 RSVP